benanhalt/PyAlgebraicDataTypes/README.md

 ```

-Functions in a `MatchCases` class can exclude the second, captured
+Functions in a `MatchCases` class can exclude the second, `CapturedValues`,
-values, argument.
+argument.
 This triggers special behavior whereby the function
 is replaced by a dynamically generated version with arguments inserted
 for each captured value.
 This eliminates the need to repeat the names
 of the bindings from the pattern.